cordishall-splunk/o11y-examples/ecs-fargate-aspentcore/README.md

 sed -i 's/mymvcweb:5000/127.0.0.1:5000/g' nginx.conf
 ```

-If not done already, AWS CLI credentials will need to be configured by running `aws configure` before proceeding. _Note the remaining commands are hard-coded for the region `us-west-2`, adjust as needed_.
+If not done already, AWS CLI credentials will need to be configured by running `aws configure` before proceeding _Note the remaining commands are hard-coded for the region `us-west-2`, adjust as needed_.
 For ease of use, set the your AWS account number as an environmental variable.
 ```bash
 export AWS_ACCOUNT_NUMBER=
 ```